jackd248/db-sync-tool/README.md

 ### Check dump

-The script is checking the local dump if the file is being downloaded completely.
+The script is checking the target dump if the file is being downloaded completely.
 If you want to prevent this check, you can disable them in the `host.json`:

 ```json
 {